snehsandhu/-Zomato_SQL_Analysis/README.md

 ORDER BY 1, 3 DESC;
 ```

-### 20. Rank each city based on the total revenue for last year 2023
+### 20. Rank each city based on the total revenue for year 2023
 ```sql
 SELECT
 	r.city,